TDoust/M2_12VIO/README.md

 * Functions:
 *	Init_12VIO()	Initialise the 12VIO & the M2 I/O power supply current monitoring

-*	Setpin_12VIO(3, ON)	turn output pin 3 ON
+*	Setpin_12VIO(3, ON)	turn output pin 3 ON.
+This function will also turn ON the existing configured PWM pin if it has been enable for this pin.
 *	Setpin_12VIO(3, ON, SOURCE)
 sets output 3 to SOURCE 12 volts & turns the output pin ON.
 After setting the output pin the user can use Setpin_12VIO(3, OFF) to turn the output OFF or ON

-*	Setpin_12VIO(4, OFF)	turn output pin 4 OFF
+*	Setpin_12VIO(4, OFF)	turn output pin 4 OFF.
+This function will also turn off the PWM if it has been enable for this pin
 *	Setpin_12VIO(4, ON, SINK)
 sets output 4 to SINK 12 volts & turns the output pin ON.
 After setting the output pin the user can use Setpin_12VIO(4, OFF) to turn the output OFF or ON

-*	Setpin_12VIO(1, ON, SOURCE, PWM_PIN, 50)
+*	Setpin_12VIO(1, ON, SOURCE, PWM_PIN, 100, 50)
-set pin 1 ON as SOURCE & PWM the output with a 50% duty cycle & start the PWM.
+set pin 1, ON, as 'SOURCE', & PWM_Pin mode, with a Frequency of 100Hz, & a Duty cycle of 50% duty & start the PWM for pin 1.
-After setting the pin the user can use Setpin_12VIO(1, OFF) to turn the output OFF or On.
-(ON = restarting the PWM if configured as PWM with the previous duty cycle)
+After setting the pin the user can use Setpin_12VIO(1, OFF) to turn the output OFF or On, (ON = restarting the PWM if configured as PWM with the previous Frequency & Duty cycle that had been set when first calling the function)

+*	Setpin_12VIO(1, OFF, SOURCE, PWM_OFF, 100, 50)
+set pin '1', 'OFF', as 'SOURCE', & 'PWM_OFF' mode, with a Frequency of 100Hz, & a Duty cycle of 50% duty & start the PWM for pin 1. the settings above PWM_OFF Disables the PWM for this pin so we can revert back to using the pin as a normal digital pin

+*  Change_Frequency_12VIO(IO_Pin, Frequency)
+change the frequency of an already running PWM pin that has been set via the Setpin_12VIO(1, ON, SOURCE, PWM_PIN, 100, 50) function. this function will adjust the existing duty to maintain the current duty that had been set via the Setpin_12VIO(1, ON, SOURCE, PWM_PIN, 100, 50) function

+*  Change_Duty_12VIO(IO_Pin, Duty)
+change the Duty of an already running PWM pin that has been set via the Setpin_12VIO(1, ON, SOURCE, PWM_PIN, 100, 50) function no changes will be made to the currently running frequency

 *	Load_Amps()
 returns the total load currently being drawn from the M2 +12io line.